WilliamQLiu/williamqliu.github.io/_posts/2015-05-30-git-commands.md

 `git revert` is the only one that does not have a file-level counterpart.

+####<a id="undoexample">Undo Example</a>

+Say we have a previous commit that deleted a lot of files you needed.
+You can go back and grab those files.

+  * Say you make a separate branch from master for this: `git checkout -b RESTOREFILES`
+  * Then you grep around to see the commit that deleted your files: `git log | grep -B 10 -A 10 whateveryourelookingfor`
+  * `git checkout dfdjkf343jkdfsakljflsafjllkds3~1 mydir/myfile1.py mydir/myfile2.py`
+  * Then `git commit -m "Restored files"`

+The `~1` means to take the previous commit
+The `-B 10` and `-A 10` in grep means to show before and after 10 lines.

 ##<a id="cleanup">Cleanup with BFG</a>

 BFG Repo-Cleaner is a tool to remove large (e.g. blobs bigger than 1M) or bad data (e.g. passwords, credentials, private data) and this is faster and easier to use than the `git-filter-branch` command.